sanjitc/Cloud-Pak-for-Data/Backup-Restore/Backup-Restore-Testing.md

    ```
    oc delete namespace ${PROJECT_CPD_INSTANCE} and ibm-common-services
    ```
    - In IBM Storage Fusion, go to **Applications** and check application name.
 Application name should not ends with `:resources`.
+Start restoring with "ibm-common-services", next "Cloud Pak for Data instance".
      [https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=data-restoring-backup](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=data-restoring-backup)
    - During restore approve any install plans as the operators are restored.
    - Restore of Db2 might fail if `/mnt/blumeta0` is restored with permissions 755 instead of 777.